Trump's lawyers ready for Supreme Court in tax record fight

 NEW YORK (AP) — President Donald Trump's lawyers are saying they'll immediately go to the Supreme Court if an appeals court in New York says his tax returns can be released to state prosecutors.

-The lawyers notified the 2nd U.S. Circuit Court of Appeals in Manhattan Tuesday that they'll need time to appeal if the 2nd Circuit rules against them.
+They notified the 2nd U.S. Circuit Court of Appeals in Manhattan Tuesday as Manhattan District Attorney Cyrus R. Vance Jr. filed written arguments insisting the president is not above the law.

 A spokesman for Vance declined comment.